 Spreadsheets are used in many jobs to keep track of, organize, and look at data.
 By adding column headers to your data in Excel, you can organize it and make it easier to read.
 This article talks about how to create column headers in Excel and why it’s important to do so in three different ways.

-3 Easy Methods to Create Column Headers in Excel
+How to Create Column Headers in Excel: 3 Methods

 There are three ways to create column headers in Excel.
 See the table in the next example for a good way to explain these procedures and how they work.
 It shows how a company is going to sell certain products.